 |2.
 We set and access various cookies* on your device||Contract performance for the “strictly necessary” cookies.
 Legitimate interest for the first-party analytics cookies.
 Your consent prior to the placement of all the other types of cookies.|

 * This is a piece of information that is automatically transmitted from your electronic device when you use your browser.
-More information about what kind of information your browser transmits can be found on the sites of the browser companies (for example, chrome -https: //www.google.com/chrome/browser/privacy/#cookies).
+More information about what kind of information your browser transmits can be found on the sites of the browser companies (for example, Chrome).
 You can disable the transfer of cookies at any time in the browser settings.

-Before April 2018 we have obtained relevant data from Instagram via its API, which is subject to Instagram Platform Policy (https://www.instagram.com/about/legal/terms/api/).
-Since April 2018 we have not been using Instagram API.
-In essence, We only process information which you already shared with the world via Instagram.
+In essence, We only process information which you already shared with the world.
 We ensure We have a legal basis for processing your personal data.
 We treat it in accordance with relevant legislation and respect Your Rights (see section below).

 2. Email and social network profile.

-3. Images, graphics, photos, profiles, audio and video clips, sounds, musical works, works of authorship, applications, links and other content or materials “Content”, as defined by s.8 of Instagram terms of service.
+3. Images, graphics, photos, profiles, audio and video clips, sounds, musical works, works of authorship, applications, links and other content or materials from your social network profile.

 2.3.
 Audience data and statistics